Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Loungers who still want adjustability
+• Loungers who still want adjustable support.

-• Movie nights and casual hosting
+• Movie nights and casual hosting.

-• People who dislike rigid seating
+• People who dislike rigid, posture-first seating.

 Where it falls short: